 - Seneca’s seed and agriculture operations partners with IBAC Interests, L.P., a company that specializes in the repair and recycling of our large seed bags.
 With a united effort, over 176,000 lbs of bagging material have been kept out of landfills since 2011.

-- In 2016, we entered into an agreement with Pratt Industries where we supply fibrous by-products from food processing, and they supply us with 100% recycled fiber trays for packaging our finished goods.
-During 2018, 12.5 million fiber trays were used, an increase of 42% since 2016.
+- In 2016, we entered into an agreement with Pratt Industries where we supply fibrous by-products from food processing, and they supply us with 100% recycled fiber products for packaging our finished goods.
+During 2019, 13 million fiber trays and 2.5 million cartons were used, an increase of 42% since 2016.
 We expect to add an additional 4.5 million trays and cartons in 2020-2021 as we continue with this important and successfull partnership with Pratt Industries.